 Pico laser tattoo removal is clinically proven to clear unwanted tattoos.

 Pico laser tattoo removal is the current gold standard at removing unwanted tattoos.
-Pico laser technology uses ultrashort pulses of energy to break down tattoo pigments without much heat and damage to the surrounding skin.
-By breaking down the tattoo pigments into smaller particles, your body then naturally removes the tattoo pigment over time.
+Pico laser technology uses high powered ultrashort pulses of energy to break down tattoo pigments without much heat and damage to the surrounding skin.
+As the tattoo is heated, it undergoes violent thermal expansion, generating shock waves audible as a popping sound with each laser pulse.
+By breaking down the tattoo pigments into smaller particles, your body then naturally removes your tattoo pigments over time.

 Laser tattoo removal depends on the wavelength of the laser.